Getting started

 3. Read the verdict

-The top of the panel shows the verdict banner: BUY, CONSIDER, PASS, or PARTS.
+The top of the panel shows the verdict banner: Strong Margin, Thin Margin, Below Cost, or Parts Only.

-- BUY — projected margin is healthy.
-Worth pursuing at the current bid.
+- Strong Margin — projected margin is healthy at the current bid.

-- CONSIDER — margin is real but tight.
+- Thin Margin — margin is positive but tight.
 Double-check the title, damage, and your assumptions.

-- PASS — margin doesn't justify the risk at the current bid.
+- Below Cost — projected margin is negative at the current bid.

-- PARTS — reconditioning is too expensive relative to resale value.
-Sell components, don't rebuild.
+- Parts Only — reconditioning is too expensive relative to resale value.
+The math is telling you the value is in components.

 The number next to the verdict is your projected profit at the current bid and a suggested sales price.
 Both are editable below.